Noaaan/MythicMetals/PATCHNOTES.md

 ## New Textures

-Big thank you to thyreo for these awesome new armor items!

 - Carmot Armor Items
 - Osmium Armor Items (new!)
 - Osmium Chainmail Armor Items (new!)
+- Prometheum Armor Model

+Big thank you to thyreo for these awesome new armor items!
+As well as a thank you to Kingame for the new Prometheum Helmet model.

 ## Changes